Self-Publishing Basics: A 5-Minute Guide to Copyright

 Copyright is a form of protection for intellectual property.
 It is based in the U.S. Constitution, and by law grants protection for original works fixed in any tangible medium of expression.
 Copyright covers both published and unpublished works.

 Copyright protects original works of all kinds including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.
-It will protect a greeting card you wrote, and the song you’ve created for a school play.
+It will protect a greeting card verse you wrote or the song you’ve created for a school play.

 Copyright Does Not Protect Everything